secureCodeBox/secureCodeBox/auto-discovery/kubernetes/README.md

 category: "system"
 type: "operator"
 state: "released"
-usecase: "Detects new K8S resources and schedules scans."
+usecase: "Detects new K8S resources and schedules scans automatically"
 ---

 The secureCodeBox _AutoDiscovery_ is running on kubernetes (K8S) and is an optional component of the complete secureCodeBox stack.